Shuaib-8/DAND-Gapminder-EDA/README.md

 Country | Year | income_pc | life_exp | export | investment
 ------------ | ------------- | ------------- | ------------- | ------------| ------------ |
 country 1| year 1 | income_pc value | life_exp value | export value| investment value

+#### Case studies and findings
+I choose to find trends for countries categorised under the **BRIC** - regarded among the fastest-growing emerging economies in recent times:
+- Brazil
+- China
+- India

+*Questions*:

+**Q1** Have certain regions of the world been growing in terms of income per capita better than others? - cases of Brazil, China and India

+> Mainly capturing the countries that grew the fastest in the sample, also uncovering the distribution of income (percentiles) in each case, utilising line plots, bar charts, box plots and histograms

+**Q2** Are there trends that can be observed between the selected metrics? - cases of Brazil, China and India

+> Finding associated trends between the selected variables for each country using correlation heatmaps and scatterplots.